 - Support for headless development across multiple use cases for shopping and administration.

-An equal balance between business operations and customer relations plays a vital role in the development of any product.
-Many software are available that solely focus either on business transactions or customer relations but not both.
+An equal balance between business operations and customer relations is vital in developing any product.
+Much available software solely focuses on business transactions or customer relations but not both.
 Hence, a combination of these techniques is the need of the hour.
 This is where the SAP to Salesforce Integration process comes into play.

-SAP stands for Systems, Applications & Products and is one of the top ERP (Enterprise Resource Planning) software in the world.
-It uses a dynamic model to manage all business functions in an organization seamlessly.
+SAP stands for Systems, Applications & Products and is one of the world's top ERP (Enterprise Resource Planning) software.
+It uses a dynamic model to seamlessly manage all business functions in an organization.
 Salesforce is a Cloud-Based CRM (Customer Relationship Management) software that offers solutions for your Sales, Marketing, Analytics, and Customized Application processes.
-By setting up SAP to Salesforce Integration you can leverage the advantages of SAP and Salesforce and transfer your customer data efficiently to your CRM software.
+By setting up SAP to Salesforce Integration, you can leverage the advantages of SAP and Salesforce and transfer your customer data efficiently to your CRM software.

 There are many options of email software that you can integrate with Salesforce.
 Though, we would like to highlight the main two.